 - Providing communications equipment and enhancing infrastructure and systems, especially for emergency services organisations.

 - Community events and capacity building, such as volunteer training, support and development.

-Projects should contribute to the development of a community’s social and community welfare, economic, environmental, health, education or cultural areas.
+Projects contributed to the development of a community’s social and community welfare, economic, environmental, health, education or cultural areas.

-The SGRC program is open twice a year and distributes more than $350,000 of funding per round to eligible organisations.
+The SGRC program opened twice a year and in recent years distributed around $300,000 per round to eligible organisations.

 |SGRC Round 34||This funding round will award grants up to $5,000.||Now closed.
 Assessing applications.|

 |SGRC Round 33||This funding round awarded more than $425,000 in grants to 104 community groups.||Awarded|